"The Seasonal Flu Vaccine: What You Need to Know

 - have problems with your heart, kidneys, or lungs

 - are taking Tamiflu®, Relenza®, amantadine, or rimantadine

-If you or your child cannot take FluMist, you may still be able to get an influenza shot.
+If you or your child cannot take FluMist Quadrivalent, you may still be able to get an influenza shot.
 Talk to your healthcare provider about this.

-- FluMist is a liquid that is sprayed into the nose.
+- FluMist Quadrivalent is a liquid that is sprayed into the nose.

-- You can breathe normally while getting FluMist.
+- You can breathe normally while getting FluMist Quadrivalent.
 There is no need to inhale or “sniff” it.

-- People over 8 years old need one dose of FluMist each year.
+- People 9 years of age and older need one dose of FluMist Quadrivalent each year.

-- Children 2 through 8 years oldmay need 2 doses of FluMist if they have not been vaccinated against influenza before.
+- Children 2 through 8 years old may need 2 doses of FluMist Quadrivalent, depending on their history of previous influenza vaccination.
 Your healthcare provider will decide if your child needs to come back for a second dose.

-What are the possible side effects of FluMist?
+What are the possible side effects of FluMist Quadrivalent?